sskrab001/firebolt-manage-sdk/README.md

 ## Contributing
 The Firebolt Manage SDK is built using the Firebolt OpenRPC toolset:

-See [Firebolt OpenRPC](https://www.github.com/rdkcentral/firebolt-openrpc/), for more info.
+See [Firebolt OpenRPC](https://www.github.com/rdkcentral/firebolt-openrpc/), for more info